-We are committed to providing our distributors with unique, innovative products to help them increase sales and recruit new distributors.
-Our product development is focused on four principal categories: weight management; targeted nutrition; energy, sports & fitness and Outer Nutrition that capitalize on the mega trends of obesity and anti-aging.
-On an ongoing basis, we will augment our product products addressing similar health concerns into packages and programs.
+We are committed to providing our distributors with unique, innovative products to help them increase retail sales and recruit new distributors.
+Our product development is focused on four principal categories: weight management; targeted nutrition, including everyday wellness and healthy aging; energy, sports & fitness and Outer Nutrition that capitalize on the mega trends of obesity and anti-aging.
+We will augment our product portfolio on an on-going basis with additional science-based products and, as appropriate, will bundle products addressing similar health concerns into packages and programs.
 We are establishing a core set of products that will be available in key markets around the world.
-We also introduced new upgraded formulations of existing products to continue to improve the efficacy and product differentiation of our product s addressing, each year we plan to have "mega launches" of products and/ors programs, coupled with our major events, to generate continued excitement among our distributors to add to our core set of products and/ors programs, coupled will our major events, to generate continued excitement among our distributors to add to our core set of products and/ors programs, coupled will generally target specific market segments deemed strategic to us, such as the recent introduction of our provide the principal launches" of products and/or programs, coupled will generally target specific market segments deemed strategic to us, such as the recent introduction of our powered fiber and aloe lines that support our focus on driving daily consumption.
-To augment the personal testimonials of our distributors and to provide them with independent validation of our product efficacy we successfully completed two sponsored clinical studies in 2008 in addition to other clinical studies currently underway.
+We are in the process of introducing new upgraded formulations of existing products to continue to improve the efficacy and product differentiation of our product as compared to products that can be found on the retail shelf.
+To better support distributors by providing alternative price points, we will expand our product packaging to provide both individual serving sizes and larger sizes of our top selling products.
+Additionally, each year we plan to have "mega launches" of products and/or programs, coupled with our major events, to generate continued excitement among our distributors, to add to our core set of products and to support our distributor daily methods of operation, or DMOs.
+These "mega launches" will generally target specific market segments deemed strategic to us, such as the recent introduction of our COQ10/Omega 3 lines that support our focus on heart health.
+To augment the personal testimonials of our distributors and to provide them with independent validation of our product efficacy we successfully completed two sponsored clinical studies in 2008, one sponsored clinical study in 2009, and two sponsored clinical studies in 2010.
+In addition, we have up to four clinical studies that are planned for 2011.